-The purpose of our scholarship program is to attract high caliber students into the Oil & Gas Industry.
-The scholarships are intended to provide financial assistance to those students who might otherwise be unable to obtain a college education, and/or to reward and recognize superior academic performance and participation in extracurricular activities
+The purpose of our scholarship program is to attract high caliber students into the Petroleum and Geothermal Industry.
+The scholarships are intended to provide financial assistance to those students who might otherwise be unable to obtain a college education, and/or to reward and recognize superior academic performance and participation in extracurricular activities.

 - The scholarships are per student per academic year and will be paid in October at the beginning of the term.

 - The scholarships will be awarded to entering college freshman, first, second, third and fourth year students.

 - The scholarships are renewable up to 4 years.

 - Each year the SPE Netherlands Board will decide the number of new scholarships that will be awarded.
 The Board’s decision will be based upon the funds in the Scholarship Reserve Account, projected scholarship renewals, and any other extenuating factors the Board believes important.

 - A personal interview with each of the top finalists will be conducted as part of the selection procedure.

 - The program contemplates continued support of a student through four years of university study, conditional to the results and participation of the Scholar throughout the education.

 - Application for scholarship must be submitted by the student him/herself, including a photograph of the applicant (for publicity purposes only) to the SPE Netherlands Scholarship Committee, on or before the application due date of July 31st